aspeakman/SolisControl/README.md

         start: "16:05"
         end: "18:55"
         current: 50 # discharge current setting in amps
+	  #Uncomment these lines if you have an S3 data logger that occasionally disconnects - checks access and if necessart restarts
+	  #s3_username: !secret solis_s3_username
+      #s3_password: !secret solis_s3_password
+      #s3_ip: !secret solis_s3_ip
 ```
 Based on the settings above you will need to add the following lines to the pyscript `secrets.yaml` replacing xxxx:
 ```